 This is a tall tank where the softening takes place.
 At the base, there’s a bed of microbeads, resin, and sodium ions.
 The sodium ions work hard to break up some of the harmful minerals.

 2. Head Valve

-Next, there's a head (or control) valve that sits atop the resin tank.
-This is considered the "brains" of the operation.
+Next, there’s an ahead (or control) valve that sits atop the resin tank.
+These is considered the “brains” of the operation.
 It controls the water flow direction and rate, putting the system through various cycles.

 3. Brine Tank

 As you shop for the right system, you’ll also notice a shorter tank.
 This is the brine tank; it’s where the salt is stored.
 Some tanks can hold up to 300 pounds of salt or more.